hbradio/portfolio/content/resume.md

 * Develop services in Java 11 (Spring) and own them through deployment and monitoring with NewRelic, SumoLogic, and PagerDuty.
 * Design systems using DynamoDB, S3, Redis, Kafka, Druid
-* Lead my team in agile methodologies
+* Work closely with the product team to plan the feature roadmap and lead my developers in agile methodologies

 ### Co-founder, [Rovercode](https://rovercode.com/)
 *2016-present*